xuyisen/xuyisen.github.io/_pages/cv.md

 Projects
 =========

+* Agentawre Framework for Refactoring -- LLMs, Refactoring, RefactoringMiner, Langgraph -- Sept.
+2024 - Mar.
+2025
+  * Proposed an end-to-end LLM agent-based solution for automated method-level refactoring.
+  * Using Contextual RAG, Multi-Agent Workflow, and Self-Reflexion to enhance the effectiveness of the approach.
+  * One short paper was accepted by the ICSE 2025 Student Research Competition [MUARF: Leveraging Multi-Agent Workflows for Automated Code Refactoring](https://conf.researchr.org/details/icse-2025/icse-2025-SRC/14/MUARF-Leveraging-Multi-Agent-Workflows-for-Automated-Code-Refactoring).
+  * One full paper was submitted to one conference and is under review.

 * Study of Higher-order Functions -- Scalameta, SemanticDB, Weka, AST Parser   --  Sept.
 2019 – Oct.
 2021
   * Usage analysis and test optimization of higher-order functions in Scala programs